 In order to ensure the long-term integrity of the building and its furnishings means must be found to generate funds to cover essential ongoing maintenance and other costs.
 The Foundation believes that a high quality organ, through concerts and recitals, can contribute significantly to the raising of these funds.

-The organ, pictured below, will be constructed by Launceston organ builder Hans Meijer.
-It will feature extensive use of Tasmanian native timbers and will be a truly unique addition to a world-significant Pugin church.
+The organ, pictured below, is being constructed by Launceston organ builder Hans Meijer.
+It features extensive use of Tasmanian native timbers and will be a truly unique addition to a world-significant Pugin church.

 Can you help?